-These Maple Molasses Glazed Pecans are super delicious and fabulous as a snack or cocktail nibble, on salads, or desserts … and they make a wonderful gift too!
+These pecans are super delicious and fabulous as a snack or cocktail nibble, on salads, or desserts … and they make a wonderful gift too!

 Even though the temps here in North Carolina have been soaring into the mid-90’s, I feel like I’ve stepped over the edge.
 Into fall.
 How about you?